scallyw4g/poof/README.md

 # Project Status

-At the time of this writing, `poof` relies on itself to generate ~8k LoC (much more if you count debug printing code) and makes use of every documented feature.
-[Bonsai](https://github.com/scallyw4g/bonsai) relies on `poof` to generate a similar amount of code.
+At the time of this writing, `poof` relies on itself to generate >15k LoC and makes use of every documented feature.

+[Bonsai](https://github.com/scallyw4g/bonsai) relies on `poof` to generate >40k LoC.

 ## Roadmap to 0.2.0